 “It can happen,” she explains, “and you’re feeling the anticipation from either partner … This can be male or female: ‘Oh my god, when we get home, they’re going to want sex.
 It’s the last thing I feel like doing, I’m so full.
 I just want to go home and put on my comfy clothes and watch a bit of Netflix.'”

-Pamela says at times like this, it’s important to refocus on each other and take things back to basics.
+Pamela says at times like this, it’s important to re-focus on each other and take things back to basics.

-“The two people that you are when you first met … that hasn’t changed.
+“The two people that you were when you first met … that hasn’t changed.
 Yes, you’re getting a bit older … but the two people that you are innately, your personalities and everything, that’s the person you fell in love with.”

 3. Take it gently and avoid resentment